wasit7/algae2/README.md

 algae2
 ======
 Welcome a new member!
-This is a good day.
+This is a great day.